ruizhang-ai/GMCF_Neural_Graph_Matching_based_Collaborative_Filtering/code/README.md

    --hidden_layer: the MLP hidden layer for the inner interaction modeling function
    --l2_weight: the regularization weight
    --lr: the learning rate
    --num_user_features: the number of user attributes.
 Currently we assume all users have the same number of attributes.
-Here are 4 for ml-1m, 3 for book-crossing and 8 for taobao.
+Here are 3 for book-crossing, 8 for taobao and 4 for ml-1m.
    ```
    For more argument options, please refer to ```main.py```